Apple Butter Recipe For Canning (Stovetop)

 Apple sauce can be a mean thing!
 It bubbles and “explodes” in your face.
 From now on, every time that you want to stir your applesauce, which is going to slowly turn into apple butter, REMOVE THE POT from the heat first.
 Let it sit for a minute and then uncover, stir, cover, and return to the heat.

-Just keep cooking on low heat, and every thirty minutes or so remove the pot from the heat, let it sit for a minute and then stir.
+Now it’s all a matter of cooking it down.
+Depending on the variety of apples that you used and the amount of moisture in them, this can take 4 hours, 6 hours, or 10 hours… Just keep cooking on low heat, and every thirty minutes or so remove the pot from the heat, let it sit for a minute and then stir.
 Return it to the heat and cook some more.

-If for some reason you need to leave the house or go to bed for the night, feel free to turn the heat off.
+NOTE – If for some reason you need to leave the house or go to bed for the night, feel free to turn the heat off.
 When you come back or in the morning, you can turn the heat back on and keep cooking.

-Now, to make it extra smooth and creamy, I use my immersion blender again here.
-When the apple butter is done cooking, I remove the pot from the heat and let it rest for a few minutes.
+The apple butter will keep thickening until you have a rich, dark, thick spread.
+This is when you know that it’s done.
+To make it extra smooth and creamy, I use my immersion blender again when the apple butter is done cooking.
+I remove the pot from the heat and let it rest for a few minutes.
+Then I use the immersion blender one more time before I can my apple butter.
+This will give you an extra smooth apple butter!

 Canning Apple Butter…